pydio/pydio-doc-howto/cells_metrics_with_elastic_stack.md

 `docker run -it -d --name elastic -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" docker.elastic.co/elasticsearch/elasticsearch:7.5.0`

-To verify that the node is running you can use the following command `curl localhost:9200` or remotely `curl <ip or domain>:9200`.
+To verify that the node is running you can use the following command `curl localhost:9200` or remotely `curl <ip-or-domain>:9200`.

 The response will look like this :